scalabridge/docs/sites/en/learn-to-code/the_command_line.md

 # LAB: Hello, World

 1. Make sure you are in your `code` subdirectory using `pwd`
-2. Create a file named `hello.rb` using `touch hello.rb`
+2. Create a file named `hello.scala` using `touch hello.scala`
-3. Open `hello.rb` in your favorite text editor
+3. Open `hello.scala` in your favorite text editor
-4. Inside this file, put the following source code:

-        puts "Hello, World!"

-5. Save the file
-6. Go back to the terminal
-7. Run this file using `ruby hello.rb`
+4. TODO rewrite this - short explanation of scalac and scala to run programs.
+Follow [the steps here](http://www.scala-lang.org/documentation/getting-started.html#your-first-lines-of-code) to write, compile, and execute the code from the file.

 What happens?
 Is this what you expected?